Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-4/lecture-materials/meen-auth-template-part-1.md

 ```

 - Remember to use your own `DATABASE_URL`.
 Copying the one above will not work. \
-- Remmeber your SECRET should be a totally random string.
+- Remember your `SECRET` should be a totally random string.
 This matters less in development, but it'll be important when you deploy your apps and have to add the variable to Heroku.

 <br>
 <br>